nickbrandt/GitLab/doc/user/project/issues/issue_data_and_actions.md

 You can mention a user or a group present in your GitLab instance with `@username` or `@groupname`.
-All mentioned users are notified via to-do items and emails, unless they have disabled all notifications in their profile settings.
+All mentioned users are notified via to-do items and emails, unless they have disabled all [notifications](#notifications) in their user settings.
 This is controlled in the [notification settings](../../profile/notifications.md).

 Mentions for yourself (the current logged in user) are highlighted